bawanyadam/Contrails-RealHouseWives/CONFIG.md

 > This is the description of the feed.

 Can I Pull You For a Chat?
-All things #loveisland.
-Weekly discussion by @leigh-chantelle.bsky.social 💋
+All things #loveisland!
+Weekly discussion by @leigh-chantelle.
+Pin this feed to stay up-to-date!

 # searchTerms